-Crystal Au-Yeung is a Partner in the Hong Kong Dispute Resolution practice.
+Crystal Au-Yeung is a Partner in the Hong Kong Disputes and Restructuring practice at Conyers.

-Crystal regularly acts in contentious matters between shareholders in private business/investment structures, directors of listed companies, and private wealth beneficiaries.
-She is also very experienced in cross-broader debt enforcement matters, as well as insolvency and restructuring.
+Her practice includes contentious matters involving shareholders in private business and investment structures, directors of listed companies, and private wealth beneficiaries.
+She is also highly experienced in cross-broader debt enforcement, restructuring, and insolvency proceedings.

-Crystal is well recognized by clients and legal professionals in Hong Kong and the PRC for her ability to acutely understand the commercial objectives and to deploy the most effective strategies for resolving disputes.
+Crystal is well regarded by clients and peers in Hong Kong and the PRC for her ability to understand commercial objectives and deliver effective, strategic dispute resolution.

-Crystal has been recognized in the 2025 edition of the Private Client Global Elite Directory and is currently a Branch Committee Member of STEP (The Society of Trust and Estate Practitioners) Hong Kong.
+She is recognised in the 2025 edition of the Private Client Global Elite Directory and currently serves as a Branch Committee Member of STEP (The Society of Trust and Estate Practitioners) Hong Kong.

 Experience